 We’ve done our best to clarify the confusing portions in our step-by-step process below.

-The website will help you determine if a member of your household has insurance options outside of the health care exchange.
+The website will help you determine if a member of your household has insurance options outside the health care exchange.
 It will also help you determine if a person is a dependent.
 For the purpose of the health care exchange, your family includes all the people included on your income tax filing.

-Income and Deductions
+Income and deductions

 Self-employment income (net)